OPProductivity/anythingllm-pdf-parser-embedder-assistant/README.md

 - [pipx](https://pipx.pypa.io/)
 - [AnythingLLM Desktop](https://anythingllm.com/desktop) running locally when
   you use the upload mode
-- An embedding provider configured and working in AnythingLLM Desktop
+- An embedding provider configured and working in AnythingLLM Desktop (install Ollama on your PC or configure OpenRouter API key inside AnythingLLM)

-### Install from GitHub
+### Installation

+## Install the app directly from this Github Repository to your Windows PC:
 ```powershell
 py -m pip install --user pipx
 py -m pipx ensurepath